-ARTICLE XII.
+ARTICLE XIII.
 AMENDMENTS

-Except where such power is expressly limited by law, the Certificate of Incorporation or these By-laws as to any specific action, these By-laws may be altered, amended or repealed, and new By-laws may be adopted, in each case by an affirmative majority vote of the Board of Directors, acting as Trustees and as members, at any special or regular meeting of the Board of Directors, provided, however, that (a) no amendment of these By-laws shall be put to a vote unless notice of such proposed change has been given to each Nominating Organization, all Directors, and the IETF’s Announcement mailing list not less than sixty (60) days in advance of such vote, and (b) no amendment of Sections 1.4 or 5.5 may be made without the unanimous vote of the Board of Directors, acting as Trustees and members.
-For purposes of this Article XII, electronic notice shall be sent to the Nominating Organizations and each Director at the address last provided to the Corporation by such recipient, and to the IETF Announcement Mailing list in its then most-current form as provided to the Corporation.
+Except where such power is expressly limited by law, the Certificate of Incorporation or these By-laws as to any specific action, these By-laws may be altered, amended or repealed, and new By-laws may be adopted, in each case by an affirmative majority vote of the Board of Directors, acting as members, at any special or regular meeting of the Board of Directors, provided, however, that (a) no amendment of these By-laws shall be put to a vote unless notice of such proposed change has been given to each Nominating Organization, all Directors, the CCG, and the IETF’s Announcement mailing list not less than sixty (60) days in advance of such vote, and (b) no amendment of Sections 1.4 or 5.5 may be made without the unanimous vote of the Board of Directors, acting as members.
+For purposes of this Article XII, electronic notice shall be sent to the Nominating Organizations, each Director and the CCG at the address last provided to the Corporation by such recipient, and to the IETF Announcement Mailing list in its then most-current form as provided to the Corporation.
 Notice shall also be posted to a public page of the Corporation’s website.
+Any amendment to the Certificate of Incorporation or these By-laws shall comply with the respective laws, rules, and regulations of the State of Delaware.